Who taught you to ride a horse?

 Who taught you to ride?

-Was it a friend, a relative, a riding school instructor who taught you to ride?
+Was it a friend, a relative or a riding school instructor who taught you to ride?

 Yet when being taught to ride, it is the finer points and finer aids which really help to get clear messages from rider to horse.
 They help the horse understand what the rider wants and help the rider improve not only their riding but the horse as well.

 In some ways they are right in that it is too complicated to take too many instructions on board all at once.

 The rider once balanced and making headway in their lessons and riding sessions often moves on to another instructor and occasionally this is before things like the half halt are introduced by the first instructor.
 The rider seems to be doing OK so the new instructor assumes the rider has already been taught those finer details of the aids.
 Or, maybe the new instructor is not that well qualified or experienced anyway and would never have introduced information on those sort of in depth details of the aids.

 Once again those in-depth details and finer points of the aids are left out.